Table of Contents

 Some smaller body styles offer shorter scale lengths, reducing string tension and making them easier to play.

-In electric guitars, Fender models typically have longer scale lengths compared to Gibsons, affecting both tone and playability.
+In electric guitars, Fender models typically have longer scale lengths than Gibsons, which affects both tone and playability.

 Materials Matter

 Electric guitars also offer a range of tonewoods.
-Mahogany bodies are common in Les Pauls for a warmer tone, while Alder and Ash are often used in Stratocasters for a brighter sound.
+Mahogany bodies are standard in Les Pauls for a warmer tone, while Alder and Ash are often used in Stratocasters for a brighter sound.

 Consider the Budget